 - The coils in the Bear Hybrid should make it a more supportive mattress.
 The coils should be able to support more weight than the base polyfoam layer in the Bear.
 This means the hybrid should be a better match for larger people or those who have extra support needs.

 - The construction of these two mattresses gives them a different feel.
-The Bear has slow-moving memory foam on top, so you sleep “in” the mattress.
-The Bear Hybrid has more of a plush pillow-top feel where you sleep on top of the mattress.
+The Bear has slow-moving memory foam on top, so people sleep “in” the mattress, whereas the Bear Hybrid has more of a plush pillow-top feel where people sleep on top of the mattress.

-- It should be easier to move around on the Bear Hybrid mattress.
-You don’t sink in as far as you do on the Bear, and the mattress is more responsive overall.
+- It should be easier to move around on the Bear Hybrid mattress, because people don’t sink in as far as they do on the Bear, and the mattress is more responsive overall.

 - While these are both cooler-sleeping mattresses, the Bear Hybrid should be more breathable.
 The coils allow for a good amount of airflow, while the base polyfoam in the Bear does not.